michaeldegroot/mysql-cache/README.md

  - 0.1.4 db.Delkey function added
  - 0.1.5 Readme updated with all functions
  - 0.1.8 You can now supply a object to all query's containing settings that are only applied to that query.
 Check API's for more information
+ - 0.2.3 You can now change database connection settings on the fly with db.changeDB

 ## What it does